 How often we think about changing others or changing ourselves.
 Easier said than done.
-Trying to change someone or change ourselves is perhaps the biggest source of frustration in our lives.
-But we still try.
-And yes, there are some time-tested methods of effecting change – guilt, shame, various forms of “persuasion” or… reminding the person of hell.
+Trying to change someone or change ourselves is perhaps the greatest source of frustration in our lives.
+But still we try.
+And yes, there are some time-tested methods of producing a change – guilt, shame, various forms of “persuasion” or… reminding the person of the fire of hell.

 These methods can be quite effective.
 Many people readily change under external pressure.
 But when the pressure is taken away they slide back to where they were or even further.

 Change is difficult.
 It seems easy — just change, just don’t do it, just stop.
-But we discover that changing others or ourselves is often beyond our control, no matter how much we try.
+But we discover that change is often beyond our control, no matter how much we try.

 A while ago we noticed a strange change in our son’s behavior.
 He had always been a happy child but recently became irritable, impatient, whiny.
 At first we thought he could be tired or sick.
 He wasn’t.
-One day he gave us such a hard time, I was considering some pretty harsh discipline to bring him back to his good old self.
+One day he gave us such a hard time that I was seriously considering some form of discipline to bring him back to his senses.

-I had an uneasy feeling about it until the next morning when my mind cleared up as God spoke into it: “Take him swimming.
-Do something together”.
+But I had an uneasy feeling about it until the next morning when my mind cleared up.
+I thought I heard God speaking: “Take him swimming.
+Do something together.”
 Strangely, my heart lifted.
-We went swimming, played some tennis, spent time chatting, ate our favorite cinnamon rolls.
-We spent several days doing stuff together.
+We went swimming, played some tennis, spent time chatting and eating our favorite cinnamon rolls.
+We spent several days doing just this.
 And what a difference it made!
-He’s quite himself again, happy and motivated, with almost no effort on my part.
+He is quite himself now, happy and motivated, with almost no effort on my part.
 Continue reading And nothing else matters

 Some people are luckier than others — when they hear of God as a Father they have a positive image in their heads.
 I am not as lucky.
 No positive image.
 But how do you get to know Him as the Father if you don’t know what it means?